martinkosch/NonlinearCrystals.jl/docs/src/index.md

 # NonlinearCrystals.jl

 NonlinearCrystals.jl is a Julia package for analyzing and simulating nonlinear optical processes in birefringent crystals.
-It provides tools for evaluating refractive data, finding phasematches, and generating plots of critical and noncritical phase matches.
+It provides tools for evaluating refractive data, finding phase-matches, and generating interactive plots of critical and noncritical phase-matches.

 ## Installation